 See Patrick v.
-Burget, 486 US 94 (1988); FTC v.
-Phoebe Putney Health System, Inc, 568 US 216 (2013) (finding that, in application of the standard set forth in Town of Hallie v.
-City of Eau Claire, 471 US 41 (1985), immunity will attach to anticompetitive conduct undertaken pursuant to a state's regulatory scheme when the state has foreseen and implicitly endorsed the anticompetitive effects as consistent with its policy goals, and that Georgia's grant of general corporate powers to hospital authorities does not include permission to use those powers anticompetitively).
+Burget, 486 US 94, 102-04 (1988); FTC v.
+Phoebe Putney Health Sys, Inc., 568 US 216, 229 (2013) (finding that, in application of the standard set out in Town of Hallie v.
+City of Eau Claire, 471 US 41 (1985), immunity will attach to anticompetitive conduct undertaken pursuant to a state's regulatory scheme when the state has 'foreseen and implicitly endorsed the anticompetitive effects as consistent with its policy goals', and that Georgia's grant of general corporate powers to hospital authorities does not include permission to use those powers anticompetitively).